 But there’s a lot that I uncovered in my research into cornstarch and baby powder, and it’s very important information for all parents to know, so keep reading!

 It’s pretty well known that baby powder is not good for babies.
 The big problem with baby powder is the ingredient talc.

-The recent controversy, and lost court battles, by Johnson and Johnson has shed light on the topic.
-Johnson and Johnson has been accused of hiding evidence of possible asbestos in it’s talc since the early 1970’s.
+Recent controversy and lost court battles, by Johnson and Johnson, has shed light on the topic.
+Johnson and Johnson has been accused of hiding evidence of possible asbestos in its talc since the early 1970’s.
 You can read about the court cases and cover-up in detail in this article by the New York Times.

 Even talc without asbestos is not without its hazards.

 In its most extreme form, talc can cause the rare condition known as talcosis.
 While this is a very serious condition, it is rare and often only a result of extreme misuse, like snorting talc or using drugs with talc in them [source].